tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 I was pretty happy with the default `minima` theme and it was simple enough to edit the `_config.yml` file to change the blog title, description, and various user details.
-I also made some minor [customizations][customizing minima]:
+I also made some minor [customisations][customizing minima]:

 * Changing the date format to Australian standard with